-The Blue Note labels, from the ’50s to the present day – a guide for the audiophile record collector.
+The Blue Note label, from the ’50s to the present day – the definitive guide for the audiophile record collector.

 The earliest Blue Note recordings were issued on 78 rpm shellac or 10″ microgroove, largely the domain of the purist collector, as many of these recording (though not all) went on to be republished in various permutations on 12″ LP.